fluent/fluent-bit-docs/input/disk.md

-# Disk Usage
+# Disk Throughput

-The **disk** input plugin, gathers the information about the disk usage of the running system every certain interval of time and reports them.
+The **disk** input plugin, gathers the information about the disk throughput of the running system every certain interval of time and reports them.

 ## Configuration Parameters